danmayer/coverband/README.md

 ### Collecting Gem / Library Usage

-__NOTE:__ Gem Tracking is still in testing stagings we have some performance issues on the reporting side and have heard reports of increased memory usage.
+__WARNING:__ Gem Tracking is still in experimental stages and not recommended for production.
+We have some performance issues when view reports on large applications.
+Gem tracing also during background thread data collection has HIGH memory requirements, during report merging (seemingly around 128mb of extra memory, which is crazy).
 We recommend deploying WITHOUT `track_gems` first and only enabling it after confirming that Coverband is working and performing well.

 Gem usage can be tracked by enabling the `track_gems` config.